Skip to main content

 President

-Melody Jones is a published writer and poet, speaker, crafter, coffee enthusiast, lover of beagles, and Colorado native.
-A Palisade girl, she returned to the western slope in February 2021 after 30 years in the Denver metro area.
+Melody Jones is a published writer and poet, speaker, coffee enthusiast, and Colorado native raised in Palisade.

 Melody was the founder of Colorado Women in Social Media, a collaboration of female solopreneurs working together in support of each other and the community as a whole.
 CWSM drew one of the largest ever standing-room-only audiences for a presentation at Denver Startup Week.
 This group is now concluded.